bujar/redis_proxy/README.md

 ## Requirements Omitted
  - Single-click build and test
-   - I was not successful in setting up a docker image to build and compile the code in a Java environment.
-I got this mostly working but there was an issue with the HTTP server responses when running in docker.
-Therefore, Java 7 is a prerequisite for the host machine to run this application
  - Bonus Requirements
    - I was not able to complete these due to time restrictions